 "It was awesome," said Tom Rhiner from Oregon.
-"Since he started racing, he's always come off to me as a self-righteous (expletive).
+"Since he started racing, he's always come off to me as a self-righteous prick.
 He's got a bigger ego than he deserves.
 The crowd was all pretty happy."

 Well, not everyone.

-3:30: The caution-filled race couldn't even hit the halfway point without another stoppage when Carl Edwards cut a tire to signal the eighth caution of the day on lap 99.
+3:30: The caution-filled race couldn't even hit the halfway point without another stoppage when Carl Edwards cut a tire to signal the eighth caution of the day on lap No. 99.

 4:10: Gaughan provided a moment of hilarity towards the end of the race when he spun out exiting pit road.
 The son of South Point owner Michael Gaughan was able to save his car after one rotation and joked with his team: "I wasn't speeding."